 As far as we've been able to determine, a telescopic rifle sight is inappropriate on a crossbow for three reasons.
 First, the weapon's effective range is limited to 50 yards or so in all but an expert's hands, and at that distance, beads and the practiced naked eye should be sufficient.
-Second, a fired bolt's trajectory is such that, beyond 15 or more yards, its drop is enough to lower the point of impact many inches from the line of sight (see sidebar) ...and since most scopes are calibrated for rifles, the range of adjustment may be restrictive or the zeroing-in process tedious.
+Second, a fired bolt's trajectory is such that, beyond 15 or more yards, its drop is enough to lower the point of impact many inches from the line of sight.
+Since most scopes are calibrated for rifles, the range of adjustment may be restrictive or the zeroing-in process tedious.
 Finally, a scope narrows the field of view and adds weight as well.

-You've probably already noticed that our photos show two different crossbows.
+As our note at the beginning hinted, we made two different crossbows.
 The first, detailed in this article, is a functional, no-gadget rendition that's not overly complicated to assemble, which should serve as a fine fieldpiece or target piece.
 The second is a multiuse version that has some interesting features, but for the most part it's best suited to range shooting or backyard "plinking."
-It sports a folding front handgrip, a removable shoulder stock extension (which allows the long arm to convert to a hand piece), and-no doubt the most practical feature of all—a positive trigger safety.
+It sports a folding front handgrip, a removable shoulder stock extension (which allows the long arm to convert to a hand piece), and no doubt the most practical feature of all, a positive trigger safety.
 (This last item, by the way, can be added to our standard crossbow if desired.)

 Build the Crossbow Step-by-Step

-Admittedly, it would have been nice if we'd been able to construct our own short bow by using common materials ...and believe us, we tried!
+Admittedly, it would have been nice if we'd been able to construct our own short bow by using common materials.
+Believe us, we tried!
 But the laminated fiberglass plods we laid up just didn't have adequate draw strength or the resiliency to stand up to repeated use, possibly because we weren't able to duplicate the heat-and-pressure curing process used by commercial manufacturers.
 Barnett Crossbows sells prods, strings, bolts, and other accessories.

-To ease construction, we've outlined the crossbow's major parts and drilling point within a grid, which will allow you to make up-scaled templates for the metal pieces.
-But play it safe by matching the templates perfectly before taping them to the metal and scribing their outline ...and be even more careful when actually cutting the aluminum stock, since the pieces must join closely or you'll be spending a lot of time with the file, and the center spine's weak spot—the trigger guard—should not be any thinner than 7/32".
+To ease construction, we've outlined the crossbow's major parts and drilling point within an Assembly Grid, which will allow you to make scaled-up templates for the metal pieces.
+Be sure play it safe by matching the templates perfectly before taping them to the metal and scribing their outline, and be even more careful when actually cutting the aluminum stock: the pieces must join closely or you'll be spending a lot of time with the file, and the center spine's weak spot — the trigger guard — should not be any thinner than 7/32".